Informatics Schools Tutoring Scheme

 What training will I need?

 All volunteers will need to sign up as STEM Ambassadors.
-This involves attending a short training session (held in mid-Jan) on what to expect when working with young people in a school-like setting and how to handle any challenges.
+This might involve attending a short training session on what to expect when working with young people in a school-like setting and how to handle any challenges.
 It also involves submitting an application for an Enhanced Disclosure Scotland certificate, which is necessary for working with schools.

 When do I need to sign up?

-We will begin training sessions in mid-January, so we need volunteers signed up by then.
-The tutoring sessions will begin in early February, as long as students have had their Enhanced Disclosure approved (if not, you’ll have to wait till this comes through).
+All the training sessions will be delivered in January, so we need volunteers signed up by Christmas.
+The tutoring sessions will begin as soon as students have had their Enhanced Disclosure approved (if not, you’ll have to wait till this comes through).

 What if I can’t come every week?

-If you have any queries, please contact Fiona McNeill or Kasia Kokowska
+If you have any queries, please contact Kasia Kokowska